Priestly Fraternity of St. Peter Turns 25

 Two days after the illicit consecrations, Father Bisig, a native of Switzerland, along with 11 other priests and about 20 seminarians, announced their departure from the SSPX.
-They wanted to continue their adherence to celebrating the Mass in Latin, but not outside the realm of obedience to the Holy Father.
+They wanted to continue their adherence to the traditional Latin liturgy, but not outside the realm of obedience to the Holy Father.

 Exactly three months later, on Oct.
 18, 1988, the same commission, with the explicit approval of Blessed Pope John Paul II, established the FSSP as a society of apostolic life.
 The group’s name was chosen to express filial devotion to the successor of Peter, the rock on whom the Church is built.

 Father Bisig was the FSSP’s first superior general, a position he held until 2000.
 During his tenure, he continually made clear the importance of remaining true to liturgical traditions, while at the same time being obedient to ecclesiastical authority.

 “The Priestly Fraternity of St. Peter serves the faithful by retaining Latin liturgical traditions, the Church’s source of continuity.
 This is done, not out of nostalgia or a reactionary disposition, but out of humility,” Father Bisig told the Register.
 “At the same time, we are called to live joyfully under the paternal authority of the successor of St. Peter.
 This is done out of humility as well.”